nextcloud/documentation/user_manual/groupware/calendar.rst

 Trash bin
 ~~~~~~~~~

-If you delete events, tasks or a calendar in Calendar, your data won't be gone yet.
+If you delete events, tasks or a calendar in Calendar, your data is not gone yet.
 Instead, those items will be collected in a *trash bin*.
 This offers you to undo a deletion.
-After a period of 30 days those items will be deleted permanently.
-You can also permanently delete earlier if you wish.
+After a period which defaults to 30 days (your administration may have changed this setting), those items will be deleted permanently.
+You can also permanently delete items earlier if you wish.

 .. figure:: images/calendar_trash_bin.png